The Members of Apollo Micro Systems Limited

-We have audited the accompanying financial statements of Apollo MicroSystems Limited (the Company') which comprise the Balance Sheet as at March31 2019 the Statement of Profit and Loss (including Other Comprehensive Income) theStatement of Changes in Equity and the Statement of Cash Flows for the year ended on thatdate and a summary of significantaccounting policies and other explanatory information (hereinafter referred to as the financial statements').
+We have audited the accompanying standalone financial statements of Apollo MicroSystems Limited (the Company') which comprise the Balance Sheet as at March 312021 the Statement of Profit and Loss (including Other Comprehensive Income) theStatement of Changes in Equity and the Statement of Cash Flows for the year then endedand notes to the standalone financial statements including a summary of significantaccounting policies and other explanatory information (hereinafter referred to asthe standalone financial statements').

 Basis for opinion